Lets look at the symptoms, causes and some of the remedial measures to be adopted for macular degeneration.

 Macular Translocation Surgery

 Macular translocation surgery is a treatment that can be used if the abnormal blood vessels are located directly under the fovea.
-To start the procedure, your surgeon detaches the retina, shifts the fovea away from the CNV and relocates it over healthy tissue.
+To start the procedure, your surgeon detaches the retina, shifts the fovea away from

 When the CNV is exposed, the surgeon can remove the CNV with tiny forceps or use a hot laser to destroy blood vessels without damaging the fovea.
 This surgery can be successful for preserving vision, and in some instances improving vision, if your vision loss is recent, the extent of CNV is limited and the tissue around the fovea is healthy.
 This surgery is not widely used.